paulospx/sonarR/README.md

 2. The tool will scan your R code in the `/R` folder and generate a JSON report named `linting_report.json`.

+Issue field description for Sonar.

+- `engineId` - string
+- `ruleId` - string
+- `primaryLocation` - Location object
+- `type` - string.
+One of BUG, VULNERABILITY, CODE_SMELL
+- `severity` - string.
+One of BLOCKER, CRITICAL, MAJOR, MINOR, INFO
+- `effortMinutes` - integer, optional.
+Defaults to 0
+- `secondaryLocations` - array of Location objects, optional

+The mapping table generates the issue type, effort and severity required to ingest the information into SonarQube.

 It uses the following mapping to adjust the data to SonarQube.
 The mapping table generates the issue type, effort and severity required to ingest the information into SonarQube.